MaharaProject/mahara/README.md

  * adodb (optional; improves performance)
  * enchant or pspell (optional; for TinyMCE spellcheck button)

-Note: This version of Mahara has not been tested on php versions 7.2+.
+Note: This version of Mahara has not been fully tested on all latest versions of PHP.
+Some aspects of Mahara may not function as expected

 ### Web Browser